-Let’s take a step back and remember the classic way how tracking codes used to be managed:
+Let’s take a step back and remember the classic way of how tracking codes used to be managed:

-- A marketer (analyst, or anyone else) decides to start using new marketing platform to track user behavior.
+- A marketer (analyst, or anyone else) decides to start using a new marketing platform to track user behavior.

 - He/she get a tracking code and sends it to a developer.